-DBMaker supports 64bit porting for windows x64 and Linux x64 OS.
-User must install the appropriate DBMaker 64bit version on the x86-64 architecture CPU with 64bit windows or Linux OS environment.
+DBMaker supports 64 bit porting for the Windows x64 and Linux x64 operating systems.
+Users must install the appropriate DBMaker 64 bit version on an x86-64 architecture CPU with a 64 bit Windows or Linux OS environment.

-The 64bit version have following limitations:
+The 64 bit version has the following limitations:

-- The database created with 32/64 bit database server will not be able to started by 64/32 bit database server.
-The stored procedure or user defined function will not be compatible neither. - User must migrate their database if they want to use in different OS architecture.
+- The 64/32 bit database server cannot start databases created with the 32/64 bit database server.
+Additionally, stored procedures and user defined functions are incompatible between the two versions. - User must migrate their database if they want to use in different OS architecture.
 However, 32/64 bit client can connect to 64/32 bit's database server.

-User must use 64bit C compiler to compile and build UDF, ESQL/C and Stored procedure as 64bit.
+- User must use 64bit C compiler to compile and build UDF, ESQL/C and Stored procedure as 64bit.
 For .NET application, user must use VS2005 or above to compile and link as 64bit application program.
-For JDBC or java sp, user must use 64bit JVM to compile the java program.
+For JDBC or java sp, user must use 64bit JVM to compile the java program. - DBMaker's shared memory size is 2G pages (2G × PAGE SIZE bytes) for 64 bit environments.
+For 32 bit environments shared memory size is 2G bytes.